STOP-MOTION FILMS RECLAIM INDIGENOUS HISTORY, LANGUAGE AND CULTURE IN MUSEUM’S NEW THEATER SPACE

-A pivotal art form of the last 100 years, film is a powerful medium for telling stories of people and place.
-The Anchorage Museum has transformed its Northern Narratives gallery into four temporary experimental theaters for viewing films, which will change periodically through Jan.
+ANCHORAGE, ALASKA – A pivotal art form of the last 100 years, film is a powerful medium for telling stories of people and place.
+The Anchorage Museum transformed its Northern Narratives gallery into four experimental theaters for viewing films, which will change periodically through Jan.
 10, 2021.
-Circumpolar Cinema is part of the Anchorage Museum’s Aperture project, which brings multiple exhibitions and artists together with public programming in a year-long series that testifies to the power of images.
+For a screening schedule, visit anchoragemuseum.org/circumpolarcinema.

 Circumpolar Cinema opens with films by Amanda Strong, an Indigenous (Michif) media artist and director.
 She is the owner and director of Spotted Fawn Productions, a stop-motion animation studio based in Vancouver, BC.
 With a cross-discipline focus, common themes in her work include the reclamation of Indigenous histories, lineage, language and culture.
 Film screenings are included with museum admission (free for museum members).